calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/02-BuildForPrivateChain.md

 install-tmcore/pieces/test/v2/test-nodes.json
 ```

-Copy the installation directory to the planned ndoe, excute the following commands, and in the interactive state, select the chian id: `test`, note type: `VALIDATOR` in turn, and then wait for about 10s to finish the installation of the test chain consensus engine, once installed successfully, the consensus engine will automatically start the service `tmcore`.
+Copy the installation directory to the planned ndoe, excute the following commands, and in the interactive state, select the chain id: `test`, note type: `VALIDATOR` in turn, and then wait for about 10s to finish the installation of the test chain consensus engine, once installed successfully, the consensus engine will automatically start the service `tmcore`.

 ```shell
 cd install-tmcore